dnlzrgz/hugo-terrassa-theme/README.md

 And that's it.

-## Content
+## Archetypes

-> If you have any doubts about the following instructions take a look at the content folder of the *exampleSite* or look at the [official documentation](https://gohugo.io/content-management/).
+Terrassa includes three base archetypes:

-Terrassa includes two base archetypes:
+* *default*: for content such as blogs posts.
-* A *default* archetype for content such as blogs posts.
+* *section*: for the sections on your Home page.
-* A *page* archetype for pages like the About page.
+* *page*: for pages like the About page.

 So be careful.
 Creating a new site with Hugo also creates a default archetype that replaces the one provided by Terrassa.